nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `find f/INDUSTRY [MORE_INDUSTRIES]`

 * The search is case-insensitive. e.g `ai` will match `AI`
+* Startups from multiple industries can be looked up in a single search.
 * The order of the keywords does not matter. e.g. `AI WEB3` will match `WEB3 AI`
 * Only the industry is searched.

 Examples:
-* `find i/AI` returns startups that focus on AI development
+* `find i/AI` returns startups that have AI tagged within their industry.
   ![result for 'find by fundingStage C'](images/findByIndustry.png)

 ### Deleting a startup : `delete`